 Have you or your spouse filed a petition for dissolution of marriage?
 Are you worried about what may happen to your retirement benefits?
 If so, it’s imperative that you contact an experienced divorce attorney today.
 You may need to file for a QDRO to successfully divide your assets.

 The attorneys at Law Offices of Shana E. Thompson have years of experience representing clients in Washington courts.
 We have a passion for helping those struggling with divorce to get back on their feet again.
 With our skills, resources and determination we can do whatever possible to save your assets.
-Call now at (206) 712-2756 to schedule a free consultation.
+Call now at (206) 712-2756 to schedule your first consultation.

 represents clients throughout the greater King County area and surrounding communities including Redmond, Issaquah, Seattle and Renton.
 We also accept clients in nearby counties including Everett in Snohomish County.